michaelrae0/pong-app/README.md

 Pong recreated using React.

 Either paddle is controllable.
-Use w and s or arrow keys to contol left paddle.
-Or click and drag!
+Click and drag!